 Here, we examine the impact of the number of data points and the noise strength of the data on estimation from the results of model selection performed with noise estimation using mesoscopic representation.

 Figure \ref{fig:B4} shows the frequency distribution from 100,000 samples of the probability distribution of the difference in the Bayesian free energy when noise estimation is performed and when noise is assumed known, with model parameters \(a_0 = 1.0, b_0 = 1.0, \sigma_0^2 = 1.0\) (Equation (\ref{prob_modelselection})).
 The horizontal and vertical axes represent the frequency distribution of the free energy when noise is known and estimated, respectively.
-From Figure \ref{fig:B4}, it is evident that as \(N\) increases, the difference in the frequency distributions between the cases of noise estimation and known noise diminishes.
+Figure \ref{fig:B4} shows that as \(N\) increases, the difference in the frequency distributions between the cases of noise estimation and known noise diminishes.

 Figure \ref{fig:B5} shows the frequency distribution from 100,000 samples of the probability distribution of the difference in the Bayesian free energy when noise estimation is performed and when noise is assumed known, with model parameters \(a_0 = 1.0, b_0 = 0.0, \sigma_0^2 = 1.0\) (Equation (\ref{prob_modelselection})).
 The horizontal and vertical axes represent the frequency distribution of the free energy when noise is known and estimated, respectively.
-From Figure \ref{fig:B5}, it is evident that as \(N\) increases, the difference in the frequency distributions between the cases of noise estimation and known noise diminishes.
+Figure \ref{fig:B5} shows that as \(N\) increases, the difference in the frequency distributions between the cases of noise estimation and known noise diminishes.